 Kelly Fey epitomizes the essence of a Hawaiian Waterwoman.
 Many people may not know how much she has accomplished, but given her humble spirit, that seems to be just fine with her.
 An athletic champion at multiple disciplines of paddling, and a champion for her community at the deepest level, Fey has always competed with Aloha while giving back, always inspiring others to give their best.
 Soft spoken and always listening intently, she looks for the deeper connections we all share.

-Kelly Fey has won multiple solo-craft Molokai Channel World Championships in Kayakand OC-1.
-In fact, she won five straight Molokai kayak crossings.
-Fey was also a member of twelve Nā WāhineO Ke Kai team titles; eight as a vital crew member and three as the coach of the vaunted Team Bradley.
-Nā Wāhine pioneer Auntie Rosie Lumonce marveled at the incredible span of Fey’s career, sharing that Lum had once paddled with and mentored Fey early in her formative years, and later watched her return the favor by mentoring, paddling with, and coaching her daughter Mahealani LumBothelo.
+Kelly Fey has won multiple solo-craft Molokai Channel World Championships in both the Kayak and OC-1.
+In fact, she has won six Molokai-to-Oahu kayak crossings and two on a one-person outrigger canoe.
+Fey was also a member of twelve Nā WāhineO Ke Kai team titles; eight as a vital crew member and four as the coach of the vaunted Team Bradley.
+Nā Wāhine pioneer Auntie Rosie Lum once marveled at the incredible span of Fey’s career, sharing that Lum had once paddled with and mentored Fey early in her formative years, and later watched her return the favor by mentoring, paddling with, and coaching her daughter Mahealani LumBothelo.
 Her passion for her sports is matched with her love for her teammates, the community, and our environment.
-She mentors and coaches at her home canoe club of Hui Nalu, while organizing and training the top team in the sport of women paddling, Team Bradley, which continues to set the bar across the Kaiwi Channel, continuously breaking and setting their own record finish times.
+She has coached both kayaking and canoe paddling at Kamehameha Schools, mentors and coaches at her home canoe club of Hui Nalu, all the while organizing and training the top team in the sport of women’s paddling, Team Bradley, which continues to set the bar across the Kaiwi Channel, continuously breaking and setting their own record finish times.